SlicerProstate/mpReview/README.md

 Util/PCampReviewPreprocessor.py -i <input folder, can contain sub-folders> -o <output folder>
 ```

-And this is an example of the data layout after applying the converter.
+And this is an example of the data layout for one imaging study after applying the converter.

 ```
 └── RESOURCES